MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 **Formatting Tab**

-Wrap on Character: ,
+Wrap on Character: , (comma) - When labels contain a comma, the comma is replaced by a new line character so the labels with two names print each name on its own line.

-Line height: 0.70 line
+Line height: 0.70 line - This makes the lines closer to eachother when there are two lines in a label.

 **Rendering Tab**

-Check box for *Show all labels for this layer (including colliding labels)
+Check box for *Show all labels for this layer (including colliding labels)*

 <img src="/images/Labels.png" width="600"/>

 ## Make adjustments
-Use the *Label Toolbar* to move and rotate labels by hand
+Use the *Label Toolbar* to move and rotate labels by hand to put them where you want them.
+This will take some time.
+Just get them close and don't spend time getting things perfect.
+We'll need to adjust more later.

 ## Print Composer